History of local government in England: Parishes

-The evolution of modern local government (1832-1974)
+The evolution of modern local government (1832–1974)

 The Great Reform Act 1832

-The development of modern government in England began with the Great Reform Act of 1832.
+The development of modern government in England began with the Reform Act 1832.
 The impetus for this act was provided by corrupt practices in the House of Commons, and by the massive increase in population occurring during the Industrial Revolution.
 Boroughs and counties were generally able to send two representatives to the Commons.
 Theoretically, the honour of electing members of Parliament belonged to the wealthiest and most flourishing towns in the kingdom, thus, boroughs that ceased to be successful could be disenfranchised by the Crown.
 In practice, however, many tiny hamlets became boroughs, especially between the reigns of Henry VIII and Charles II.
 Likewise, boroughs that had flourished during the Middle Ages, but had since fallen into decay, were allowed to continue sending representatives to Parliament.
 The royal prerogative of enfranchising and disfranchising boroughs fell into disuse after the reign of Charles II; as a result, these historical anomalies became set in stone.

 In addition, only male owners of freehold property or land worth at least forty shillings in a particular county were entitled to vote in that county; but those who owned property in multiple constituencies could vote in every constituency for which he owned sufficiently valuable property; there was normally no requirement for an individual to actually inhabit a constituency in order to vote there.
 The size of the English county electorate in 1831 has been estimated at only 200,000.
 This meant that the very wealthy formed the majority of the electorate and could often vote multiple times.
 In small boroughs that had fallen into decay, there were often only a handful of eligible voters; these “rotten” boroughs were therefore effectively controlled by the local aristocracy.

-The Reform Act (and its successors) attempted to address these issues, by abolishing rotten boroughs (as both constituencies and administrative units), enfranchising the industrial towns as new parliamentary boroughs, increasing the proportion of the population eligible to vote, and ending corrupt practices in parliament.
+The Reform Act (and its successors) attempted to address these issues, by abolishing rotten boroughs (as both constituencies and administrative units), enfranchising the industrial towns as new parliamentary boroughs, increasing the proportion of the population eligible to vote, and ending corrupt practices in Parliament.
 Although this did not directly affect local government, it provided impetus to reform outdated, obsolete and unfair practices elsewhere in government.